Some Afghans evacuated by US seek asylum in Germany - NewsBreak

 Some Afghans evacuated by US seek asylum in Germany

-BERLIN -- Dozens of people evacuated from Afghanistan by the United States military have applied for asylum in Germany during their layovers at the Ramstein U.S. Air Base, officials said Tuesday.
+BERLIN (AP) — Dozens of people evacuated from Afghanistan by the United States military have applied for asylum in Germany during their layovers at the Ramstein U.S. Air Base, officials said Tuesday.

 So far about 90 people, a fraction of the roughly 34,000 flown to Ramstein to date, have requested asylum in Germany and their decision to do so is in keeping with existing rules and practice, both countries said.
 Some 22,000 evacuees have already left the base for the United States or other locations.